mikelovesolivia/react-personal-portfolio-template/README.md

   - If you have your own blog already, just change the link above to yours.
   - If you do not have a blog but want to have one, you can build it with [Hexo](https://hexo.io/).
 You can follow this [tutorial](https://hexo.io/docs/).

+- Track your visitors
+  - This project uses [RevolverMaps](https://www.revolvermaps.com/) to track and record vistor statistics.
+If you want to customize your own visitor statistics widget, change `script.src` in line 8 of `./src/components/VisitorMap.jsx` to the link of your selected widget's.

 ## Deploy on GitHub Pages

 Deployment is done following this [Doc](https://github.com/gitname/react-gh-pages):